Payment Card Industry (PCI) Data Security Standard Glossary, Abbreviations and Acronyms

 - Something you are, such as a biometric

-Granting of access or other rights to a user, program, or process.
-For a network, authorization defines what an individual or program can do after successful authentication.
-For the purposes of a payment card transaction authorization occurs when a merchant receives transaction approval after the acquirer validates the transaction with the issuer/processor.
+In the context of access control, authorization is the granting of access or other rights to a user, program, or process.
+Authorization defines what an individual or program can do after successful authentication.
+In the context of a payment card transaction, authorization occurs when a merchant receives transaction approval after the acquirer validates the transaction with the issuer/processor.

 Duplicate copy of data made for archiving purposes or for protecting against damage or loss.